 - Acquired defects, which occur as the result of an injury, accident or surgery

 - Radiation therapy

 - Trauma to the muscle or nerve going through the chest to the muscle

-Your physician first will take your history and do a physical examination.
-Listening to your heart and breathing can often provide a great deal of information.
+The physician first will take the patient's history and do a physical examination.
+Listening to a patient's heart and breathing can often provide a great deal of information.
 Sometimes blood oxygen is measured through testing arterial blood gas.

 Other tests may include:

-We will work with you and your family to make the most appropriate treatment decision, which may include one or more of the following therapies:
+We will work with the patient and family to make the most appropriate treatment decision, which may include one or more of the following therapies:

 - Medication.
 If the diaphragm disease is neurologic in origin, medication may be prescribed.

 - Surgery.
-Your physician may recommend a surgical procedure.
-This may involve removing part of the diaphragm or abnormal tissue, folding the diaphragm or repairing the muscle.
+This may involve removing part of the diaphragm or abnormal tissue, folding the diaphragm, or repairing the muscle.
 Repair may involve the phrenic nerve, the only receiver of neurologic impulse in the diaphragm.
-Whenever possible, we will minimize incision size and invasiveness so that your hospital stay and recovery time are no longer than absolutely necessary.
+Whenever possible, the surgeons will minimize incision size and invasiveness so that the patient's hospital stay and recovery time are no longer than absolutely necessary.